ziahamza/webui-aria2/README.md

 License
 =======
-Refer to the LICENSE file.
+Refer to the LICENSE file (MIT License).
 If the more liberal license is needed then add it as an issue